 Status of current therapy approaches

-‘Curative’ therapeutic approaches in development over the past decade aim to correct the primary genetic defect at the level of DNA, mRNA or protein.
-These range from stem-cell either donor-derived, or patient-derived and gene-corrected, to corrected fibroblast or keratinocyte treatments, injected intradermally or engineered into skin grafts intradermal or intravenous protein, or antisense oligonucleotides, and premature termination (PTC) readthrough drugs.*
+‘Curative’ therapeutic approaches in development over the past decade aim to correct the primary genetic defect at the DNA, mRNA or protein level.
+These range from stem cells either donor-derived, or patient-derived and gene-corrected, to corrected fibroblast or keratinocyte treatments, injected intradermally or engineered into skin grafts, intradermal or intravenous protein, or antisense oligonucleotides, and premature termination (PTC) readthrough drugs.*

 Symptom-relief therapies address pain and other consequences of poor wound healing, including the inﬂammatory and ﬁbrotic processes of some EB subtypes, which predispose to aggressive and fatal squamous cell carcinoma (SCC).